aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Wed Jun  5 05:06:59 2024
+Last update: Thu Jun  6 05:08:11 2024

 ### Let's play! 🎮